^

 There are also viruses D, F, E and G. Hepatitis D is not an independent disease, it is possible only as a pathological “ally” of hepatitis B.

-The main factors provoking non-viral hepatitis:
+The main factors that provoke non-viral hepatitis:

 • Chronic alcohol dependence;